C0nw0nk/CoinHive/README.md

 It is silent can use little to no cpu power and provides a clean ad free internet experience while allowing the sites you love to stay online.

 Ads can be intrusive and annoying, Look at popups for example, flashing images, auto playing sounds etc.

 Advertisers don't pay for VPN/Proxy connected or related traffic because they consider it BOT traffic without considering the fact it is only increasing as goverments and who ever you pay every month to supply you with internet access create blockades and blacklists forcing people to use such services to access sites.
-If someone connects and browses with a known flagged VPN/Proxy to them even if that user is displaying ads and can see them you earn nothing.
+If someone connects and browses with a known flagged VPN/Proxy to them even if that user is displaying ads and can see them you earn nothing from advertising.

 Advertisers can scam and won't pay a penny for the most outrageous of reasons.